 We both thought that The Scariest Monster in the Whole Wide World by Pamela Myers was very funny.
 Both parents take their daughter’s Halloween costume very seriously and imagine her as a beautiful creature while she wants to be the scariest monster.
 There is a big disagreement in the family until grandma comes to the rescue.
 Someone on Amazon said that the book is inappropriate for young readers, because the monster has an ax sticking out of his head – they clearly haven’t been trick-or-treating much lately.

 We really like Julia Donaldson books because her poetry rhymes so well.
 I wanted to read Room on the Broom for a while now, and this year we finally got it from the library.
-It’s a great Halloween story (Anna was properly spooked looking at one particular page), but it is also a story of friendship and generosity.
+It’s a great Halloween story (Smarty was properly spooked looking at one particular page), but it is also a story of friendship and generosity.
 It’s quite appropriate for 3+ and beautifully illustrated by Axel Scheffler.

 There is not much story going on, but 2x2=Boo! by Loreen Leedy combines introduction to multiplication and Halloween into a nice brew.
 All text is presented as a comic, similar to many other Leedy’s books, and the concepts are easy to grasp.
-Anna keeps pulling this book out from the shelf at odd times throughout the year practicing her multiplication facts and waiting for Halloween.
+Smarty keeps pulling this book out from the shelf at odd times throughout the year practicing her multiplication facts and waiting for Halloween.
 Now the wait is almost over!
 The book is most appropriate for aspiring mathematicians and children 6+.

 Space Case by Edward Marshall is my favorite Halloween book.
-I picked it up at the library book sale a couple of years ago, and I still don’t think Anna quite gets the humor of the story where an alien gets mixed up in Halloween and post-Halloween activities.
+I picked it up at the library book sale a couple of years ago, and I still don’t think Smarty quite gets the humor of the story where an alien gets mixed up in Halloween and post-Halloween activities.
 She does enjoy the story line and the pictures by James Marshall.
 I highly recommend this book for any age, because it can grow with your child.